Male - Vaavu - Meemu - Thaa - Laamu - Huvadhoo - Fuvahmulah - Addu

 Addu Atoll: The British Loyalty Wreck is an oil tanker that used to supply Gan and was torpedoed in 1944 by the German submarine U-183.
 The wreck lies in 33m of water with its port side about 16m below the surface; it has a good covering of soft corals.
 Turtles, trevally and many reef fish inhabit the encrusted decks, making it a fascinating place to dive.

-Please note: Due to weather and diving conditions, it's not always possible to visit each Atoll.
+Please note: Due to weather, planned route and diving conditions, it's not always possible to visit each Atoll.
 Your Cruise Director will decide the best ones to visit at the time of diving.